P0oria/book_rating/README.md

 The `main` function serves as the entry point of the program.
 It guides users through the process of rating different criteria based on the genre of the book (fiction or non-fiction).
 The criteria include aspects such as plot, characterization, writing style, accuracy, clarity, and more.
 The script then calculates and displays an overall rating, filtering out non-applicable (zero) ratings.

+**Note: This script assumes that the user inputs the correct information, and defensive coding has been kept minimal to maintain simplicity.**

 ## Usage

 1. **Clone the repository:**